$N=2$ JT Supergravity and Matrix Models: Introduction

 In section \ref{sec:RR}, we complete the evaluation of the $\N=2$ JT supergravity path integral.
 Having the measure over moduli space of hyperbolic surfaces is not enough, since one needs to efficiently divide by the mapping class group.
 In section \ref{reviewmirz} we review the recursion relation by which Mirzakhani resolved this problem for bosonic surfaces.
 In section \ref{sec:RRfinalform}, after introducing the necessary elements of $\N=2$ supergeometry, we derive a similar recursion relation for volumes of moduli spaces of $\N=2$ hyperbolic surfaces, presented in eqn. \eqref{eq:N2recrel}.
 We list some interesting properties of these volumes.
 Importantly, we show in section \ref{equivalence} that they satisfy the loop equations of random matrix theory and use this result to finalize our proof that $\N=2$ JT supergravity is dual to the matrix ensemble proposed in section \ref{randommatrix}.

 In section \ref{timereversal}, we generalize parts of the story to $\N=2$ quantum mechanics with a time-reversal symmetry, either commuting or anticommuting with the $R$-charge.
+A summary appears in fig.~\ref{fig:enter-label2}.
 We identify the correct matrix model ensemble for each case.
 We also compute the JT supergravity path integral in the presence of crosscaps and match with the loop equations of the proposed matrix models.
 In one case, one has to assume the existence of wormhole corrections to the spectral curve.

 In section \ref{N4JT}, we generalize some of our findings to $\N=4$ JT supergravity, or alternatively to matrix models with four supercharges and $\SU(2)$ $R$-symmetry.
 We evaluate the gravitational path integral around the black hole solution and also on the cylinder that computes the spectral form factor, showing that supermultiplets are statistically independent.
 We also develop the beginnings of $\N=4$ random matrix theory.